What You Need to Know About California Multiple DUI Law

 Additionally, if you refuse a breath or blood test after arrest, your driver's license will be automatically suspended for three years.
 This is because of California's "implied consent" laws, which assume a driver's consent to chemical testing in exchange for the privilege of driving on California roadways.

-The state prosecutor may also request to have you remanded into custody out of a professed concern for the safety of the local community.
+The prosecutor may also request to have you remanded into custody out of a concern for the safety of the local community.
 The court will make this decision based in part on whether you will appear for pretrial hearings and later trial.
 An experienced DUI attorney can make all the difference in keeping you out of jail while awaiting your hearing.
-Local Fresno DUI attorneys Terry Wapner and David Jones are familiar with the local judges and prosecutors, and understand what it takes to secure your freedom during this difficult process.
+Our Local DUI attorneys are familiar with the local judges and prosecutors, and understand what it takes to secure your freedom during this difficult process.

 Aggravating Factors That Increase Penalties